supermasita/blog.supermasita.com/_posts/2018-05-26-Docker-Restart_container_automatically.markdown

 Its easy to make the containers reboot automatically.
 Use a **[RestartPolicy](https://docs.docker.com/config/containers/start-containers-automatically/#use-a-restart-policy)**

-* Edit the restart policy for an already running container
+Edit the restart policy for an already running container:
 ```
 $ docker update --restart=always container01
 container01
 ```

-* Check the changes
+Check the changes:
 ```
 $ docker inspect container01 | grep RestartPolicy -A 3
             "RestartPolicy": {